 The Mosquito Magnet

-We found something called a Mosquito Magnet on Amazon.
-It didn’t have great reviews, it is pricey and there are several recurring purchases you must make.
+This Mosquito Magnet didn’t have great reviews and it is pricey.
 But, we were desperate and we got it…

 - a CO2 cartridge to clean the line every few months